Tuesday, Feb 1, 10:00 a.m.

 Moving Forward Together: Safe Care is Our Mission

 VA Pittsburgh Healthcare System (VAPHS) is continuing to provide health care during the coronavirus pandemic.
 As always, the safety of our patients and employees is our top priority.
 Thank you for your patience as we adjust our policies as necessary to allow us to continue to provide safe care.

-COVID-19 testing is by appointment only.
-If you have a sore throat, dry cough, shortness of breath or fever, call 412-360-6000 and select option #3 to speak to a nurse before visiting our facilities or to schedule an appointment for drive-through testing at University Drive.
-Do not report to the Emergency Department just for a test.
+Veterans: Appointments are required for COVID-19 testing.
+If you have a sore throat, dry cough, shortness of breath or fever, call 412-360-6000 and select option #3 to speak to a nurse before visiting our facilities or to schedule an appointment for drive-up testing at University Drive.
+Do not report to the Emergency Department for testing.
 Do not report for testing without an appointment.
 If you are having a medical emergency, call 911.

 - Please ensure you have an appointment scheduled before you come in.